-Until I spent a few days on the Amatista, “Amazon” meant big river, impenetrable jungles and dark-skinned men with blow darts.
+Until I spent a few days on the Amatista, “Amazon” meant big river (or even bigger online retailer), impenetrable jungles and dark-skinned men with blow darts.
 The vision is accurate as far as it goes – except that the blow darts are now mostly found in souvenir shops — but I learned this week how the Amazon is a lot more than a river.
 The Amazon basin, called “Amazonia,” is one of the earth’s natural superstars.

 Amazonia is comprised of dozens of rivers that traverse eight South American countries.
 It’s the size of Australia and provides 20% of the earth’s oxygen and 20% of its fresh water.
 It’s home to ten million of the world’s known species and many more that have not even been identified.

 We saw a small corner of Amazonia this week in Northern Peru on a four-day river boat adventure.
 It began in the tiny town of Nauta where we boarded the Amatista.
 This was not a luxury cruise.
 The Amatista has seen better days — at different times, we lost the air conditioning, the bathroom plumbing and an engine.
 A few of those unidentified insect species made their way to our cabin.
 But the ship was comfortable and the staff were wonderful.

 The river was lazy and mostly brown with sediment where we navigated.
 Except for occasional small fishing boats and a lot of pink and grey dolphins, the river was mostly ours.
 Twice a day, we set out on motorized metal skiffs for adventures on the shore and the river’s narrow tributaries.
 It was hot and muggy.
 On the one hand, a lot of sweat and a red nose.
 On the other hand, big hair.
 We saw lots of animals, mushrooms and birds, including monkeys, sloths, bats. herons and hawks.